spirilis/smac_tirtos/PROGRAMS.md

 |   |   |   |   |   |   |   |Heater On|

  * Heater On: Indicates the HDC1080's built-in heater was used when performing this measurement.
-   This is recommended when relative humidity has been around 100% for an extended period of time.
+   This is recommended when relative humidity has been around 100% for an extended period of time in order to boil off potential moisture infiltration that introduces persistent error in the humidity reading.
+Obviously that may skew the results a bit.